ifoxfoot/fqacalc/README.md

 In some cases, plants from the site assessment can be matched to the regional database, but the plant is not associated with any C Value.
-This is usually because not enough is known about that plant.
-Plants that are matched but have no C Value will be excluded from FQI metric calculation but they can *optionally* be included in other metrics like species richness, relative cover, relative frequency, relative importance, and mean wetness, as well as any summarizing functions containing these metrics.
+Plants that are matched but have no C Value will be excluded from FQA metric calculation but they can *optionally* be included in other metrics like species richness, relative cover, relative frequency, relative importance, and mean wetness, as well as any summarizing functions containing these metrics.
 This option is denoted with the `allow_no_c` argument.

 `unassigned_plants()` is a function that shows the user which plants have not been assigned a C Value.